The Point Solution Trap

 What an Intelligence Layer Does Differently

-An intelligence layer doesn’t replace your existing tools.
+An intelligence layer doesn’t replace existing tools.
 It sits above them, connecting their data into a unified model and applying analytics across the entire dataset.
 Think of it as the difference between having twelve separate weather stations and having a weather system that integrates all their readings into a coherent forecast.

 Unified Data Model